rickhull/buildar/README.md

 Buildar
 =======
-Buildar provides a set of rake tasks to help automate releasing your gem: versioning, packaging, and publishing.
-With a set of options to help integrate with your current project.
+Buildar provides a set of rake tasks to help automate releasing your gem:
+* Versioning
+* Building / Packaging
+* Publishing

+With a set of options to integrate with your current project.

 Rake tasks
 ----------